-EHRLICHMAN: But, Dean called and he said, "Alright, here's
+EHRLICHMAN: But, Dean called and he said, "Alright,

-a scenario."
-He said, "We've all been trying
+here's a scenario."
+He said, "We've all been

-to figure out
+trying to figure out..."

-EHRLICHMAN: how to make this go."
-He says, "The President
+EHRLICHMAN: "...how to make this go."
+He says, "The

-calls Mitchell into his office on Saturday.
-He says, 'John, you've got to do this and here are the facts: bing, bing, bing, bing.'
-And then that's -you pull this paper out here.
+President calls Mitchell into his office on Saturday.
+He says, 'John, you've got to do this and here are the facts: bing, bing, bing, bing, bing.'
+And then that's -- you pull this paper out here.
 And you'd better go do this.
 And Mitchell stonewalls you.
-So then, John says, 11 don't know why you're asking me down here.
+So then, John says, 'I don't know why you're asking me down here.
 You can't ask a man to do a thing like that.
 I need my lawyer.
 Uh, uh, I don't know what I'm facing?
 He says, 'You just really can't expect me to do this?'
 Uh, so the President says, 'Well, John, I have no alternative.'
-And with that, uh, uh, the President calls the U.S. Attorney and says, 'I, the President of the United want to go before the Grand Jury on Monday."'
+And with that, uh, uh, the President calls the U.S. Attorney and says, 'I, the President of the United States of America and leader of the free world want to go before the Grand Jury on Monday.'"